paust-team/pirius/README.md

 Flags:
   -h, --help   help for shapleQ

-Use "shapleQ [command] --help" for more information about a command.
+Use "shapleq [command] --help" for more information about a command.
 ```
 ## Configurations
 We support below configurations to setup broker.